 A female dog can be anywhere between 6 and 24 months old when she has her first heat cycle.
-Smaller dogs typically go into heat earlier, and large and giant breeds might not have their first heat cycle until they are around 2 years old.
+Smaller dogs typically go into heat earlier, just around 6 months of age; some large and giant breed females might not have their first heat cycle until they are around 10 to 12 months old.
 Most female dogs go into heat about every 6 months (usually twice a year), and it can last about 4 weeks.

 Some of the signs that a female dog is in heat are:

-If your dog is in heat, it’s best to keep her away from dog parks and never leave her alone outside or take her off-leash.
+If your dog is in heat, it’s best to keep her away from dog parks at busy times, and never leave her alone outside or take her off-leash.
 She might attempt to run away, so you should also ensure her microchip and dog tags are updated.

 Male dogs are driven by their biological urges when they are able to sense a female dog is in heat.
 Some of the behaviors that male dogs will exhibit when they are around a female in heat are:

 Male dogs will be obsessed with pursuing the female dog throughout her heat cycle.
-If you suspect a female dog in your neighborhood is in heat, your best bet is to keep your boy indoors as much as possible, except for walks, with the windows closed.
+If you suspect a female dog in your neighborhood is in heat, your best bet is to keep your boy indoors as much as possible with the windows closed, excluding leashed walks, of course.
 Never leave him unsupervised while outside in your backyard.
 No matter how tall your fence is, he will find a way to reach her.